 Latest news update

-Important Consultation coming soon on new flight paths over Bowdon
+Important Consultation on new flight paths over Bowdon has been delayed until 2026

 Manchester Airport is replanning their take-off and landing flight paths as part of a UK-wide process governed by the Civil Aviation Authority.
 This has the potential to significantly impact the level of aircraft noise over Bowdon.
 We encourage residents to participate in the consultation process and make their views known to the airport.
+The consultation has now been delayed until at least 2026.
 For further detail see below.

-We would like to strengthen the conservation group committee.
+We are always keen to strengthen our committee.
 If you have an interest in protecting and preserving the environments of Bowdon and the Devisdale in which we are lucky enough to live and would be interested in working with us, please contact us to discuss joining the committee.
 Contact Kate Stross (chair) or any other member of the committee and we will be happy to brief you on what is involved.

 Minutes of Committee Meetings